merce-github/Z2Z4AdditiveCodes/README.txt

      MAGMA_USER_SPEC="$HOME/UserPackages/spec"
      export MAGMA_USER_SPEC

+To do the installation on Windows OS, follow the above items from 1 to 5 (in item 4, use "copy" instead of "cp"; and in item 5, use "type nul >>" instead of "touch" if a spec file does not exist).
+Finally, edit the system environment variables by adding MAGMA_USER_SPEC and set it to the spec file.

-8. In order to check that the package has been installed correctly, run magma in a terminal window and try to run the following lines:
+In order to check that the package has been installed correctly, run magma in a terminal window and try to run the following lines:

      Z2Z4AdditiveCodes_version();
      Z2Z4CodeConstructions_version();